TechWiz-3/who-unfollowed-me/README.md

 `unfollow bubbles` - all text inside beautiful bubbles - requires a nerd font
 `unfollow simple` - no colors or emojis, just plain text and a table - coming soon

+### Contribute with Development

+1. Please check the [HACKING.md](https://github.com/TechWiz-3/who-unfollowed-me/blob/main/HACKING.md) for info on the logical workings of the program
+2. All source code within the `src` directory
+3. To test the binary is working by running `python setup.py develop`
+4. find the binary by running `which unfollow`, if you have the return text with location of the binary so you success to install locally
+5. try running with command `unfollow`
+6. happy hacking!

 ### Inspiration

 As mentioned, [msaaddev/who-unfollowed-me](https://github.com/msaaddev/who-unfollowed-me) was the reason I created this project and has been a great reference.
 While I love the project, three things stood out to me that I wanted to improve in my own implementation: